 - Within short term planning, clear success criteria for each learning objective taught is created – demonstrating the progression needed to reach and exceed the objective.
 This will enable the class teacher to follow a clear and systematic teaching sequence, where input and activities are differentiated by considering which parts of the success criteria individual children are ready for.
 Short term planning encompasses the Do it, Secure it and Deepen it components to every maths session.

 - Where children are working significantly below the objective the majority of the class need to work towards, objectives from lower age-groups will need to be planned and taught.

-- Planning should involve real life contexts for maths, where children are problem solving with a purpose in mind.
-Practical equipment should be used wherever possible and is at all times available and accessible for every child.
+- Planning involves real life contexts for maths, where children are problem solving with a purpose in mind.
+Practical equipment should be used wherever necessary to reveal the representation and structure of the maths to be taught and is at all times available and accessible for every child.

 - When planning across the curriculum, questions should be used within titles of units of work and lessons, to initiate an ‘enquiry’ approach.
 Skills of problem solving can then be taught with consistency.

 Children should be encouraged at all times to communicate their understanding of maths so that it clarifies their thoughts.